Joseph Caspar

 Joseph Caspar (born 1799 in Rorschach, Switzerland; died 1880) was a Swiss painter and engraver.

-When Caspar was 16 he went to Rome and studied there by copying the works of old masters.
-Following Wilhelm von Schadow's advise Caspar went to Berlin in 1820.
+When Caspar was 16 he went to Rome and studied there by copying the works of Old Masters.
+Following Wilhelm von Schadow's advice, Caspar went to Berlin in 1820.
 In Berlin he settled down as a freelance artist.

-The privy council of Beuth (German: Geheimrat von Beuth) advised him to specialize in the copper engraving and supported him financially.
-Therefore, Caspar could be Giuseppe Longhi’s and Pietro Anderloni’s student for about four years in Milan.
+The privy council of Beuth (German: Geheimrat von Beuth) advised him to specialize in copper engraving and supported him financially.
+He later became Giuseppe Longhi’s and Pietro Anderloni’s student for about four years in Milan.

-In 1826 Caspar returned to Berlin Soon he was appointed as a librarian of the Berlin University of the Arts.
+Caspar returned to Berlin in 1826.
+Soon afterwards, he was appointed as a librarian of the Berlin University of the Arts.